correctness-workshop/2017/index.md

 Topics of interest include, but are not limited to:

 *	Formal methods and rigorous mathematical techniques for correctness in HPC applications and systems
-*	Techniques and frameworks to address the challenges of testing complex HPC applications (e.g., multiphysics applications)
+*	Frameworks to address the challenges of testing complex HPC applications (e.g., multiphysics applications)
-*	Approaches for modeling and specification of numerical algorithms with the goal of checking their correctness
+*	Approaches for the specification of numerical algorithms with the goal of checking their correctness
 *	Techniques to identify errors in the design and implementation of numerical algorithms using finite-precision floating point numbers
 *	Static analysis and dynamic analysis to test and check correctness in the entire HPC software ecosystem
 *	Practical and scalable tools for model checking, verification, certification, and symbolic execution